 - Offers of hand-made items - On April 15th, 2020, NHH issued a call to local sewers and crafters to support four priority needs: surgical hats, scrub bags, mask buddies and washable, reusable face masks crafted from special hospital-issued material.
 See details in the related media release here.
-These items continue to come in and we thank all involved for the wonderful support.
-On June 1st, NHH joined an effort coordinated by the Ontario Health Team of Northumberland (OHT-N) to invite donations of hand-made cloth face masks, as well.
-See details on the OHT-N cloth face mask campaign in the related media release here.
-By helping to produce any of these items the community will help to further preserve precious medical personal protective equipment.
+This call for support has now concluded and we thank all involved for the wonderful support.

 - Offers of health human resources – Please email our Human Resources department care of firstname.lastname@example.org and note “COVID-19” and the specific credentials (eg. NP, RN) in the subject line.
 Current career opportunities are highlighted here.

 Following public health advice remains critical.
 We can all help to minimize the risk of the spread of COVID-19 by continuing to:

 - Maintain physical distance from others (6 feet or 2 metres)

-- Wear a face covering when physical distancing is a challenge, not possible or required (for information on how to put on, remove and clean a non-medical face mask, see the latest Health Canada recommendations here.
+- Wear a face covering when physical distancing is a challenge, not possible or required (for information on how to put on, remove and clean a non-medical face mask.
+See the latest Health Canada recommendations here.
 For information on NHH's universal mask policy, go here

 - Wash hands frequently and thoroughly with soap and water or an alcohol-based hand sanitizer.
 Always wash your hands before eating or drinking, after using the washroom, if your hands become visibly dirty and before and after you put on AND take off a face mask